ibm-cloud-docs/openwhisk/messagehub_actions.md

 2. Verify that the topic you want to listen to is available in {{site.data.keyword.messagehub}} or create a new topic, for example, titled **mytopic**.

-3. Refresh the packages in your Namespace.
+3. Refresh the packages in your namespace.
 The refresh automatically creates a package binding for the {{site.data.keyword.messagehub}} service instance that you created.
   ```
   ibmcloud fn package refresh
   ```